From The Vaults

 It is on permanent display as possibly the world's oldest photograph of a women's rugby team.

 About the Author - Dr Lydia Furse completed her PhD from De Montfort University in 2021, supported by the World Rugby Museum.
-Extracts from her thesis, entitled 'Women in Rugby Union: A Social and Cultural History' can be found online, and the current World Rugby Museum special exhibition 'The Rugby World Cup: In Her Own Words'.
-She is currently transforming the thesis into a book.
+Extracts from her thesis, entitled 'Women in Rugby Union: A Social and Cultural History' can be found online and she is currently transforming the thesis into a book.